Measuring the Impact of Design Thinking

 Customer feedback – the feedback from the consumers after using the product or service to determine the level of satisfaction based on their testimonials

-Working culture – the impact of the design thinking inside the organization measured by factors such as motivation, team collaboration, and engagement
+Working culture – the impact of the design inside the organization measured by factors such as motivation, team collaboration, and engagement

 ROI of Design Thinking Framework